 TL;DR

-Business environments—finance, consulting, corporate management—often value institutional credibility.
-"Former McKinsey" or "Goldman Sachs alum" carries weight.
-Pure skills-first formats that bury employers can backfire.[2]
+Business environments like finance, consulting, and corporate management often value institutional credibility.
+"Former McKinsey" or "Goldman Sachs alum" carries weight that pure skills-first formats can inadvertently bury.[2]

-The solution: a hybrid approach that leads with competencies while maintaining clear employer context.
-Think of it as "skills-forward" rather than "skills-only."
+The solution is a hybrid approach that leads with competencies while maintaining clear employer context.
+Think "skills-forward" rather than "skills-only"—your capabilities take center stage, but your professional trajectory remains traceable.

 Section 1: Professional Summary (Skills-Forward)